jgreid1027/AcidityV2/README.md

 ### Trust Factor
 Acidity uses something called "Trust Factor" to determine if a person is cheating.
 If a player flags a lot for one or more checks enough and are flagged a certain way, they get a lower trust factor.
 When someone has a lower trust factor, they are more likely to be mitigated and more likely to alert staff whenever they flag.
 It is also based on the severity of the player's flags.

+## TODO List
+### If you would like to contribute, open an issue or pull request!
+- Add mitigations for Backtrack (Grim Contributors straight up won't do it...)

+- Include "severity" values in flags, which will be used for trust factor and mitigations

+- Add and improve combat checks (Auto Clicker, Aim Assist, Auto Block, Kill Aura, etc.)

+- Improve Scaffold detections (yes, let's also add more checks for the fun of it)